 The Canon EOS 50D and the Canon EOS 6D Mark II are two enthusiast cameras that were revealed to the public, respectively, in August 2008 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (50D) and a full frame (6D Mark II) sensor.
-The 50D has a resolution of 15.1 megapixel, whereas the 6D Mark II provides 26 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 50D has a resolution of 15.1 megapixels, whereas the 6D Mark II provides 26 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 50D vs Canon 6D Mark II
+Body comparison: Canon 50D vs 6D Mark II

 The side-by-side display below illustrates the physical size and weight of the Canon 50D and the Canon 6D Mark II.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 50D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 50D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is somewhat larger (1 percent) than the Canon 50D.
 However, the 6D Mark II is markedly lighter (7 percent) than the 50D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 6D Mark II) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (50D).
-You can find a comprehensive overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.